 We support our clients to design and deliver feedback mechanisms through different data collection methods.
 A common and useful approach can be an online survey.
 But there are a lot of survey tools out there, with different designs, features and prices, which can make it difficult to know what option is best for you.

-Recently I took some time to research which survey tool was best fit for us.
-Here’s what I found:
+We took some time to research which survey tool was best fit for us.
+Here’s what we found:

 What is important?